lovetoys/lovetoys/README.md

 Lovetoys is an Entity Component System framework which is based on [Richard Lords Introduction](http://www.richardlord.net/blog/what-is-an-entity-framework) to ECS's.
 If you don't have any idea what this entity component stuff is all about, click that link and give it a read!
 It's totally worth it!

-Besides the Entity Component System the Lovetoys also contain an event manager for handling keypresses etc. and a collision manager for easier management of Löve2D collisions.
+Besides the Entity Component System the Lovetoys also contain an event manager for handling keypresses etc.

 This Software is published under the MIT license.
 For further information check the LICENSE.md.